Growth & Care

 Accent, Shade, Windbreaks and Shelterbelts

-Limber Pine has attractive bluish-green foliage.
+Limber Pine is primarily valued in the landscape for its ornamental globe-shaped form.
+It has attractive bluish-green evergreen foliage.
 The needles are highly ornamental and remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The shaggy gray bark adds an interesting dimension to the landscape.